 “Teach a Person to Fish…”

 Occupations are activities people want or need to do throughout their day and life.
 Occupational therapy at BALANCE works alongside blind and partially-sighted people to prevent and break down barriers that get in the way of full participation and/or inclusion.
+You can access OT as part of individual service or in a group setting.

 At BALANCE, occupational therapy (OT) can help with: